 - Putting inedible things, including rocks and paint, into their mouths

-These and other atypical behaviors may reflect sensory processing issues—children who are overwhelmed because of their difficulty integrating information from their senses.
-Parents of children who suffer from sensory issues often refer to this constellation of behaviors as Sensory Processing Disorder, or SPD.
+These and other atypical behaviors may reflect sensory processing issues — difficulty integrating information from the senses, which may overwhelm children and result in confusing behavior.
+Parents of children with these issues often call it Sensory Processing Disorder, or SPD.
 Psychiatrists, however, are quick to note that SPD is not a recognized disorder in the Diagnostic and Statistical Manual.

 Sensory processing problems are now considered a symptom of autism because the majority of children and adults on the autism spectrum also have significant sensory issues.
-However, most children with sensory issues are not on the spectrum.
-They can also be found in those with ADHD, OCD and other developmental delays—or with no other diagnosis at all.
+However, many children with sensory issues are not on the spectrum.
+They can also be found in those with ADHD, OCD and other developmental delays — or with no other diagnosis at all.